Mind the gaps, mend the gaps

 Part of Figure 3 from the paper by Haile-Selassie and colleagues.
 On the top is a view from above of fossil humans: Sahelanthropus tchadensis, Ardipithecus ramidus, the new A. anamensis, A. afarensis, and A. africanus.
 Below the graphs show how species differ in narrowing of the frontal (left) and length of the skull (right).

 What I find most interesting about the new find is the great front-to-back length of the cranium—check out how long and narrow the brain-case is of the fossil compared with the later hominins to the right.
 This is an interesting similarity with the much earlier (6 million years ago) Sahelanthropus tchadensis, which is the left-most fossil in the figure.
 It makes me really curious to see the brain endocast of A. anamensis and the Sahelanthropus cranium—what was brain shape like for these ancient animals, and what does that mean for the earliest stages of human brain evolution?
-The Sahelanthropus endocast was presented at a conference six years ago but remains unpublished.
+The Sahelanthropus endocast was meticulously reconstructed and analyzed by Thibaut Bienvenu (dissertation here), who found it to be somewhat like gorillas in overall shape (but with a more hominin-like placement of the foramen magnum).
+Of course, the outside of the skull doesn’t necessarily tell us what the underlying brain shape was like.
 Haile-Selassie and colleagues report that they made a virtual reconstruction of the A. anamensis endocast, so hopefully we’ll get to pick its brain soon.

 This is how we do it